-If you live in an area where the winters are virtually non-existent, then you may find that your customers just aren’t in need of your services.
+If you live in an area where the winters are harsh, then you may find that your customers just aren’t in need of your services for that time period.
 So, if you want to have a business that runs year-round, you need to diversify your offerings, for example, by offering snow removal services during the winter.

 Depending on the economic situation, you have found yourself losing clients.
-For example, when times are tough, people cut out non-essential expenses and that may include paying someone to take care of the lawn.
+For example, when times are tough, people cut out non-essential expenses, such as their gardener.

 In 2019, lawn care business owners saw that finding skilled workers wasn’t the easiest of tasks.